BerkeleyLab/Marble/design/scripts/README.md

 Now that you have the updated QR code on the silkscreen, we're ready to generate the manufacturing package.
 The process is summarized in the diagram below.

-The current design does unfortunately have a baseline of three DRC errors:  overlapping courtyards of part pairs (U57, U62), (U32, U64), and (U17, U63).
+The current design does unfortunately have a baseline of four DRC errors:  overlapping courtyards of part pairs (U57, U62), (U32, U64), (U17, U63) and copper edge clearance for J10.
 These are INA219 chips with two package options supported with two (overlapping) footprints.

 From the `design` directory, run: